KnpLabs/KnpUserBundle/Resources/doc/index.rst

 being used for a single firewall, though with a custom Controller this limitation can be circumvented.

-For example for a security configuration like the following the provider_key would have to be set to "main", as shown in the proceeding examples:
+For example for a security configuration like the following the firewall_name would have to be set to "main", as shown in the proceeding examples:

 ::